VittGam/JSTMSimulator/README.md

 ## The contest server

+You can use this to run a Turing Machine Competition.
+The simulator and the evaluation use the same engine (and share the same bugs :P .)

 To run the contest server you need to get the JSON3 submodule:
 ```
 git submodule init